zrwusa/react-bunny/README.md

 yarn start
 ```

-For additional http-server RESTFul mock server with JWT auth at local
+For http-server RESTFul mock server with JWT auth
 ```sh
 // with npm
 npm mock